MrDyspo47/HTML-Encoder-Decoder/HTML Encoder/ReadMe.md

 ## Commands / Help
--e or encode : To encode
+-e or encode : To encode \n
--d or decode : To decode
+-d or decode : To decode \n
--q or quit : To leave the program
+-q or quit : To leave the program \n
--h or help : To get help while in the program
+-h or help : To get help while in the program \n